datahub-project/datahub/docs/rfc/active/1778-dashboards/README.md

 ## Unresolved questions (To-do)

 1. We'll be adding social features like subscribe and follow later on.
-But, it's out of scope for this RFC.
+However, it's out of scope for this RFC.